If you have questions, write to Questions@OnThePremises.com.

 - DO NOT put your name or contact information anywhere in the story itself.
 Judges don’t want to know who wrote a story while they evaluate it.

 - All stories must be based on the contest premise.

 - On The Premises uses Submittable to handle all submissions.
 When you submit your story, you’ll be given a way to create a FREE Submittable account if you don’t already have one.

 - On The Premises accepts submissions in the following formats only: Microsoft Word (.doc or .docx), Rich Text Format (.rtf), plain text (.txt), and OpenOffice/NeoOffice (.odt).

 - We do not accept stories that have already been published in other magazines, blogs, or websites.
-Having a story distributed through an on-line criticism board or writer’s group so it can be critiqued does not count as being published.
+Having a story distributed through an on-line criticism board or writer’s group so it can be critiqued as part of the writing process does not count as being published.